 Young children with Wilms’ tumor often show no signs or symptoms.
-The first sign seen in patients with Wilms’ tumor is a large lump in the abdomen, also known as a mass, associated with abdominal pain and swelling.
+The first sign that is often seen in patients with Wilms’ tumor is a large lump in the abdomen, also known as a mass, and can be associated with abdominal pain and swelling.
 Most parents may not notice the mass until it is large enough to be felt when bathing or dressing the child.
 Other symptoms are more common in older children and may include pain, anemia, fever, blood in the urine, nausea or vomiting or both, constipation, loss of appetite, shortness of breath and high blood pressure.
-There may be severe abdominal pain if the tumor ruptures.
+There may be severe abdominal pain if the tumor ruptures or bleeds.

 Staging